 Listed here are the first 26 artisans photographed for the project.
-We are currently planning a further 75 portrait images of Black Artisans from around the country, interviews and further exhibitions with talks and demonstrations around the UK.
+We are currently photographing the next in the series of images of Black Artisans from around the country, interviews and further exhibitions with talks and demonstrations.

 Sign up for our mailers to be the first to hear our news: https://bit.ly/3LKLYAN